Pero0123/SoC_Project_Blog/index.md

 ### **Tools and Key Terms**
 An FPGA can be reprogrammed "in the field", after the chip is manufactured.
 FPGAs are commonly used high performance computing and for prototyping[1].
 They are very versatile compared to application specific integrated circuits(ASICs) which are designed for a specific purpose an cannot be reprogrammed after manufacture[2].
 Video Graphics Array(VGA) is a display standart and connector introduced by IBM.
 It transmits video as analog signals unlike modern standarts like hdmi which transmit data using digital signals.
 Each colour has its own analog signal, along with sync signals.
 The original standart supported a resolution of 640 X 480, 4 bit colours and a 60Hz refresh rate with later implementations improving on this.
 Vivado was used to Design, Synthesis and simulate the project.[3]
 Vivado was also used to generate a bitstream to upload to the Artix-7 board.
 The code was written in verilog.
 Verilog is a hardware description language or HDL[4].

-## **Project Summary**
-The goal of the project was to display an image or pattern on a 640 x 480 vga display.
-A Field Programmable Gate Array(FPGA) was used to power the project.
 ### **Project Set-Up**
 <img src="https://raw.githubusercontent.com/melgineer/fpga-vga-verilog/main/docs/assets/images/VGAPrjSum.png">
+To set the project up, the Artix-7 board was connected to computer running Vivado using a micro usb cable.
+The board was also connected to a monitor using the vga interface.
+I started by creating a new project in Vivado and downloading the template files.
+I added VGASync.v, VGAColorCycle.v and VGATop.v to the design sources.
+I also edited the clock to run at 25Mhz using the clock wizard.
+I added the Basys3_Master.xdc file to the constraints folder.
 ### **Template Code**
-Outline the structure and design of the Verilog code templates you were given.
-What do they do?
-Include reference to how a VGA interface works.
-Guideline: 2/3 short paragraphs, consider including screenshot(s).
+ **VGATop.v**

 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.
 ### **Synthesis**